 Images: River Deben (left), Rendlesham Church (left-centre), Loudham Hall (right-centre), Deben Estuary (right)

-The walks follow public footpaths along field edge and cross field paths, which can be rough or muddy in places, and there are some slight inclines.
+The walks follow public footpaths along field edges and across field paths, which can be rough or muddy in places, and there are some slight inclines.
 The routes are not suitable for cycling.

-There is also some road walking on tarmac.
+There will also be some road walking on tarmac.

 The watermeadows near to Rendlesham are in the floodplain of the River Deben and so can get very wet and boggy when there is heavy rain.

 Please take extra care when crossing railway level-crossings and remember to Stop.
 Look.
 Listen!